manngo/lantern.js/README.md

 			//	new
 			dblclick:	false,			//	whether to use double-click
 			draggable:	false,			//	whether to allow dragging
+			callback:		undefined,		//	callback on showing
+			callbackOn:		undefined,		//	callback on both
+			callbackOff:	undefined,		//	callback on hiding
 		};

-5. The (sample) CSS file comes in three parts.
+6. The (sample) CSS file comes in three parts.
 Feel free to tweak as much as you like, but note the following:

 	1. The essential CSS required for the effect to work at all.
 	2. Some more basic CSS to make it look complete.
 	3. Some CSS3 to make the whole thing look spectacular.

 		Obviously, the CSS won’t work in Legacy™ Browsers.

 Disclaimer